 Step 2 of 2

-Once added, you can run a NRQL query that uses the 'userid' custom attribute.
+userid custom attribute, run a NRQL query that uses it.

-Once you have added a custom attribute like 'userid', you can use it to filter and facet your NRQL queries.
+userid attribute enables you to filter and facet your NRQL queries.

 -- Get a count of errors experienced by a single filtered userid faceted by date and error messageSELECT count(*) FROM TransactionError WHERE userid = '1401961100' FACET dateOf(timestamp), `error.message` SINCE 1 week ago